tmenguy/ha-solcast-solar/README.md

 > [!NOTE]
 >
 >
-> Beta versions may be availble that fix issues.
+> Beta versions may be available that fix issues.
 Check https://github.com/BJReplay/ha-solcast-solar/releases to see if an issue has already been resolved.
 If so, enable the `Solcast PV Pre-release` entity to enable beta upgrade (or for HACS v1 turn on ```Show beta versions``` when re-downloading).
 Your feedback from testing betas is most welcome in the repository discussions at https://github.com/BJReplay/ha-solcast-solar/discussions.

 > [!NOTE]
 >